(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 - The Russians have previously accepted dividing lines based on international law, including during the negotiations with Sweden on Gotland.
 But the fact that the Russians have agreed to a solution according to the midline principle before, does not necessarily mean that they will let go of the sector principle in the Barents Sea, says Skogan.

-Norway and Denmark have long agreed to draw the border between Svalbard and Greenland according to the center line principle, ie a line that runs in between. . .
+Norway and Denmark have long agreed to draw the border between Svalbard and Greenland according to the centerline principle, ie a line that runs midway between the territories of the two states.
+The centerline principle is what Norway claims must also apply in negotiations with Russia.
+The sector principle is not widely recognized in international law.